kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 It's been especially generous to those who couldn't have afforded their own lawyer.

-We've seen how The MIT Licenses grants permission for software to all, for free, subject to conditions that protect licensors from warranties and liability.

 We've seen how the The MIT License we know today is a specific, standardized sets of terms, bringing order at long last to a chaos of institution-specific, haphazard variations.